Professor of Literature

 - Advanced Critical Writing

 Battle Green, Vietnam: The 1971 March on Concord and Lexington.
-Under review.
+Forthcoming from the University of Pennsylvania Press in Spring 2021.

 Black Walden: Slavery and Its Aftermath in Concord, Massachusetts.
 University of Pennsylvania Press, hardback 2009; paperback forthcoming in spring 2019.

 “Miscegenation:” Making Race in America.
 University of Pennsylvania Press, hardback 2002; paperback, 2009.